Ruud Lubbers: Personal life and death

 On 10 October 1962, Lubbers married Ria Hoogeweegen (1940–2024) and had two sons and one daughter, Paul, Bart and Heleen.
+Lubbers lived in the Rotterdam neighbourhood of Kralingen for most of his life and owned a vacation home in Dalfsen from 1995 until his death.

 Lubbers died in Rotterdam on 14 February 2018, at the age of 78.
 Among the world leaders who offered condolences were former President of the Soviet Union Mikhail Gorbachev, Prime Minister of Russia and former President of Russia Dmitry Medvedev, Chancellor of Germany Angela Merkel, Secretary-General of the United Nations and former Prime Minister of Portugal and United Nations High Commissioner for Refugees António Guterres, United Nations High Commissioner for Refugees Filippo Grandi and President of the European Commission and former Prime Minister of Luxembourg Jean-Claude Juncker.
 His ceremonial funeral was held in Rotterdam on 20 February 2018 and was attended by Prime Minister Mark Rutte and all living former Prime Ministers Dries van Agt, Wim Kok and Jan Peter Balkenende and other high-profile (former) politicians.
 This was also the last public appearance of his successor as Prime Minister Wim Kok, who himself died eight months later at the age of 80.

 In 2024 it was revealed Lubbers died via euthanasia after having been diagnosed with vascular dementia some years prior.